marcusl07/Curtain-Call/README.md

    ```
 2. Open the project in Xcode.
 3. Build and run on your iOS device.
-4. Set up your Arduino and motor following your hardware instructions.
+4. Set up your Arduino Nano and motor, and connect the HC-08 Bluetooth module following your hardware instructions.

 ## Usage